Pertanika Journal of Quality of Life Studies

 Full-Length Research Articles

-Manuscripts that exceed the word limit require prior approval from the Editor-in-Chief and should include a clear justification for the additional length.
+Manuscripts exceeding the word limit require prior approval from the Editor-in-Chief and a clear justification for the additional length.

 Scientific Brief Reports

-Scientific Brief Reports are short articles that present new findings, innovative approaches, or focused studies that contribute to scientific understanding.
-They are appropriate for preliminary results, confirmatory analyses, pilot work, methodological contributions, or timely discussions of emerging issues related to quality of life and subjective well-being.
+Scientific Brief Reports present focused findings, concise empirical studies, pilot work, methodological contributions, confirmatory analyses, or timely discussions of emerging issues relevant to quality of life and well-being.

-• Maximum of three tables and/or figures (combined total)
+• maximum of three tables and/or figures in total;

 Contact